 Marking and Recapture

 Tagging data used for this analysis were obtained by biologists from Hawaii’s Division of Aquatic Resources (DAR) within the state’s Department of Land and Natural Resources (DLNR).
 Between 1989 and 1994 the Opakapaka Tagging Program (OTP), led by staff biologist Henry Okamoto and operating from fishing vessels contracted out of Honolulu Harbor, targeted and tagged P. filamentosus.
-Over the study’s duration, OTP tagged 4,179 juvenile and adult opakapaka around the Main Hawaiian Islands.
+Over the study’s duration, OTP tagged 4,179 juvenile and adult P. filamentosus around the Main Hawaiian Islands.

 Fish were caught with hook-and-line gear and brought to the surface at a rate of 2-5 feet per second.
 Prior to tagging, each fish was placed in a holding container with aerated seawater to ascertain survival likelihood.
 If the stomach was inverted and full of gas, it was punctured using a small sharp instrument (e.g., scalpel, hypodermic needle, fish hook).
 A few scales were carefully removed and a small (~1 cm) incision was made near the fish’s anal opening to assist in expelling gas from the body cavity.
 Fish appearing lively and upright were deemed likely to survive and thus suitable candidates for tagging.
 These fish were surgically implanted with unique identifiable internal anchor tags with a monofilament streamer protruding from the incision in the peritoneal cavity.
 The fork length of each fish measured to the nearest ¼ inch was recorded before the fish was returned headfirst to sea with enough downward momentum to assist in counteracting buoyancy caused by any residual gas.

-In the intervening years, 487 recaptures were recorded from 431 unique individuals for a recapture rate of 10.3%.
+487 recaptures were recorded from 431 unique individuals for a recapture rate of 10.3%.
+Recaptures of marked P. filamentosus were reported up to a decade after tagging with the most recent fish reported in October of 2003 (Okamoto 1993, Kobayashi et al. 2008).
 Individuals recaptured by OTP personnel were outfitted with an additional tag following procedures similar to their initial capture.
 For each individual, the location of capture (DAR statistical reporting grid), length at tagging, and date of capture were recorded.
 Local commercial and recreational fishers were made aware of the program through fliers distributed at the local fish markets, to fish dealers, at fishing supply outlets, and posted at small boat harbors.
 Fishers were incentivized to report the location, depth, fork length, and date that tagged fish were landed with a $10 reward.
-Recaptures of marked opakapaka were reported up to a decade after tagging with the most recent fish reported in October of 2003 (Okamoto 1993, Kobayashi et al. 2008).

 Tagging Data